-While Dr. Adrienne Zertuche, an OB-GYN at a Division of Atlanta Women’s Healthcare Specialists agrees and tells Romper it’s normal for women to feel movement throughout all parts of the uterus, including the cervix.
-However, “If you feel movement in your vagina, you should call your doctor,” Zertuche warns.
+While Dr. Adrienne Zertuche, an OB-GYN at a Division of Atlanta Women’s Healthcare Specialists explains to Romper that it’s normal for pregnant people to feel movement throughout all parts of the uterus, including the cervix, the vagina is a different story.
+“If you feel movement in your vagina, you should call your doctor,” Zertuche warns.
 “He or she may need to evaluate you for a rare complication of pregnancy, where the cervix dilates without painful contractions, and the baby is at risk of being born early."

 It makes sense as your baby is big enough that you would be able to feel their movements and they still have room to swim around during this time.
-“In the last four to six weeks of your pregnancy, your doctor will do an exam or an ultrasound to ensure that the baby is in a safe position to attempt a vaginal delivery,” she says, and of course they will check Baby’s position when you’re in labor before they let you start pushing.
+“In the last four to six weeks of your pregnancy, your doctor will do an exam or an ultrasound to ensure that the baby is in a safe position to attempt a vaginal delivery,” Dr. Zertuche says, and of course they will check Baby’s position when you’re in labor before they let you start pushing.

 As long as you feel the baby moving, that’s typically a good sign everything’s going just fine in there, and you have a healthy and active growing baby.
 Even though they may be annoying with their timing, try to relish this closeness you have with your baby now, and rest (if you can) assured that it’s typically normal to feel movement in your cervix in addition to the rest of your baby bump.